 Twitter.
 Netflix.
 Spotify.
-If you are one of the hundreds of million users on these sites, you may have noticed a disruption in their services last Friday, October 21st.
+If you are one of the hundreds of million users on these sites, you may have heard about a disruption in their services last October.
 They, among many other high-traffic sites, were the targets of a massive DDoS cyber attack.

 How were these sites attacked?
 Through a company called Dyn, an Internet performance company that helps to route internet traffic.
 With Dyn as their conduit, the hackers caused a significant Internet outage all throughout the United States.
 It is becoming increasingly clear that these types of DDoS attacks are on the rise and that unsecured Internet of Things (IoT) infrastructure is the hacker’s weapon of choice that deserves immediate attention from anyone who can take action.